lucky-sideburn/kubeinvaders/README.md

 ```
 ### Install client on your workstation

-The easy way to install KubeInvaders is run it on you workstation.
+The easy way to install KubeInvaders is run it on you workstation but If you choose this method you cannot use kube-linter feature.

 Create $HOME/.KubeInv.json like this: